 - Finally, stir in the dill and lemon juice and season to taste.

-- Serve with freshly chopped parsley and extra soured cream.
+- Serve with chopped fresh dill and extra soured cream.